mcd-3/game-decompilation-archive/README.md

 Docker image to set up a game decompilation project environment to build and develop various retro game decompilations.

+### What this is
+This is my personal tool used to archive fully completed N64 decompilation projects (and maybe Gamecube games in the future).
+It's a docker environment that contains custom scripts and all required dependencies needed to build the decomp projects.

+### What this is not
+This is not a tool to archive N64 PC ports or recompilation projects.
+This is also not a tool used for piracy (all game files must be provided legally, and we cannot distribute those).

 ## Set up
 Before setting up, make sure you have your legally obtained ROM files for each decompilation project (including all the versions you want to set up with).
 We cannot give you instructions on how to legally obtain ROM files, nor can we provide you with any.